 The ILC must have a room with facilities, including a typewriter, desks, supplies, and stationery.
 The ILC will be governed by a Constitution and By-Laws, which it will prepare with the help of a staff member.
 A suggested format for the Constitution and By-Laws is attached to Directive 4002.
+143

-F. Rules for Inmate Grievance Procedures in Other States
+F. Rules for Incarcerated Grievance Procedures in Other States

-In 1979, Congress set out minimum standards for formal inmate grievance procedures to help reduce the large number of civil rights cases by incarcerated people that were waiting to be heard in courts.
-142 States with grievance procedures that meet these standards are certified by the Attorney General.
-143 Remember, you must exhaust all available administrative procedures before you can file a claim under 42 U.S.C. § 1983.
-144
+In 1979, Congress set out minimum standards for formal incarcerated grievance procedures to help reduce the large number of civil rights cases by incarcerated people that were waiting to be heard in courts. $^{144}$ States with grievance procedures that meet these standards are certified by the Attorney General. $^{145}$ Remember, you must exhaust all available administrative procedures before you can file a claim under 42 U.S.C. § $1983.^{146}$

-In order for an inmate grievance procedure to be certified, the state must meet certain federal minimum standards for the communication of those procedures to all incarcerated people.
-A certified inmate grievance procedure must be readily available to all incarcerated people and employees of the institution.
+For an incarcerated grievance procedure to be certified, the state must meet certain federal minimum standards for the communication of those procedures to all incarcerated people.
+A certified incarcerated grievance procedure must be readily available to all incarcerated people and employees of the institution.
 Every incarcerated person and employee must receive written notification and verbal explanation of the procedure when they get to the institution.
 You should also have the opportunity to ask questions about the procedure when it is explained to you.
-The procedure must be
+The procedure must be written in any language that is spoken by a significant portion of the prison population, and there must be appropriate assistance for incarcerated people who speak other languages or have disabilities.